10 Facts About Beagles

 5. Beagles Are Prone to Barking

-The name “Beagle” may come from the French word begueule, which means wide throat or gaped throat.
-In French poetry, this word is often referred to as a “loudmouth” and was reserved for someone or something being boisterous and bothersome.
+The name “Beagle” may come from the French word “béguule”, which means wide throat or gaped throat.
+In French poetry, this word is often translated as referring to a “loudmouth” and was reserved for someone or something being boisterous and bothersome.

 This isn’t to say a Beagle will be annoying, just that they can be prone to barking and have a distinctive, loud howl.
 It’s instinctual, so you won’t be able to stop it completely, but you can train your dog to stop barking to keep it from becoming a nuisance.
 Keeping this in mind during training early on can help your Beagle understand some boundaries when it comes to barking.